-- Appreciates cultures different from their own yet has biblical knowledge to protect them from relativism. - E. Physical - - Demonstrates a physically active lifestyle and values healthy nutrition. - Understands the value of maintaining the spiritual, emotional, and physical needs of their human body.
+E. Physical -

+- Demonstrates a physically active lifestyle and values healthy nutrition. - Understands the value of maintaining the spiritual, emotional, and physical needs of their human body. - Demonstrates an understanding and acceptance of a biblical standard for sexuality.

 Statement of Faith